-Used in conjunction with the Focus Assistant, this multi-colored indicator can be configured for use as a local focusing aid (for further details please refer to Adjusting the Camera Focus, on page 39).
+Used in conjunction with the Focus Assistant, this multi-colored indicator can be configured for use as a local focusing aid (for further details please see page 36).
 Under normal conditions however, this indicator shows the operational status of the camera, as described below:

 - green the indicator flashes briefly and momentarily displays orange during the start-up and self-test routines.
-The indicator then displays green to indicate a healthy unit status. - red the indicator will display red only if a problem with the AXIS 2100 has occurred.
-Refer to Appendix A Troubleshooting.
+The indicator then displays green to indicate a healthy unit status. - red the indicator will display red only if a problem with the AXIS 2110 has occurred.
+Refer to Appendix B - Troubleshooting.

-Note: The Status indicator also displays orange when re-setting to the factory default settings, as described in Reinstating the Factory Default Settings, on page 28.
+Note: The Status indicator also displays orange when re-setting to the factory default settings, as described on page 25.
+The Status Indicator can also be made to flash whenever images are displayed in a browser.
+See the on-line help for more information.